Who is eligible to apply?

 Are there assessment centres?

-You will not be asked to complete any assessment activities alongside your application, however, each interview process is different.
-You may be asked to complete a test (online or in person) and/or prepare a presentation.
+You will not be asked to complete any assessment activities alongside your application.
+Each interview process is different so you may be asked to complete a test (online or in person) and/or prepare a presentation by the company you apply to.
 Some employers may also ask you to undertake a practical task during the interview to assess your skills.

 I don't have any formal work experience, can I apply?